 Migratory Paths: Traveling by Water, Land and New Terrains

-Migratory Paths: Traveling by Water, Land and New Terrains is an exhibition that examines the effects of migration where old cities and social paradigms dissolve and new ones form with the causes rooted in political and capital centralized structures of control.
-The exhibition brings together creative works that document contemporary and speculative migrations over water, land and social terrains, along with the precursors that trigger the need to migrate, presenting both the personal narratives that are being experienced as well as the macro narratives that exist.
+Migratory Paths: Traveling by Water, Land and New Terrains was an exhibition that examined the effects of migration where old cities and social paradigms dissolve and new ones form with the causes rooted in political and capital centralized structures of control.
+The exhibition brought together creative works that documented contemporary and speculative migrations over water, land and social terrains, along with the precursors that trigger the need to migrate, presenting both the personal narratives that are being experienced as well as the macro narratives that exist.
+Curated by Joty Dhaliwal.

 Sofia Cordova - dawn chorus i: LA PREKUELA_part1 (incomplete)

 Shot in the woods of Western Finland, the deserts of New Mexico and the rainforest of Puerto Rico, and borrowing from texts such as the poetry of Julia de Burgos, the Kalevala, and Ursula K. LeGuin’s Earthsea cycle to build its narrative, this work shows the history of our planet in the next 500 years.
 This video serves as the prequel to the video and performance work Echoes of a Tumbling Throne (Odas al fin de los tiempos).